metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 ...a murder mystery is a farce!

 A farce is a form of comedy where a number of characters, each of whom have personality traits that (though exaggerated) feel genuine, become involved in increasingly complicated and comedic situations.
-A farce is distinct from absurdism in that it starts from seemingly "normal" circumstances; under these normal circumstances, characters encounter misfortune, coincidences, or make (seemingly) reasonable decisions that cause events to become wilder and wilder.
+A farce is distinct from absurdism in that it starts from seemingly "normal" circumstances; under these normal circumstances, characters encounter misfortune, experience coincidences, or make (seemingly) reasonable decisions that cause events to become wilder and wilder.
 Characters attempt to cover up mistakes, narrowly miss each other while entering and exiting rooms, or accidentally interfere with each others' plans.
-This ultimately culminates in a huge explosion of chaos (insert gif Donald Glover returning in the burning apartment from Community).
+This ultimately culminates in a huge explosion of chaos.
+(Insert the gif of Donald Glover returning to the burning apartment from Community.)

 In a farce, the joy is first observing the normal situation, and then seeing how it devolves into chaos.

 In a mystery, *the audience sees the chaos first*, and it is on the detective to unravel the chain backwards into the original situation.

 This is why the solution lives and dies on seeming reasonable, and above all *on the actions of the characters making sense*.
-If a character undertakes a crazy, convoluted, and above all risky ploy for no other reason than "that's what would make the plot function", then the farce no longer functions.
+If a character undertakes a crazy, convoluted, or risky ploy for no other reason than "that's what would make the plot function", then the farce itself no longer functions.
 You have put the cart before the horse.

 I think the very best plots have a degree of strange deterministic fatalism about them.
-Given the initial conditions, the arrangement of characters and relationships and fortunes and personalities, there is absolutely no other way that the plot could have unfolded.
+Given the initial conditions, the arrangement of characters and relationships and fortunes and personalities, there is absolutely no other way that these events could have unfolded.

 ### A New Set of Ten Rules